hyperoslo/playbook/WORKING_REMOTE.md

 To make a permanent hangout Follow these steps:

-1. Schedule a meeting with your gmail account (preferably your private gmail account*).
+1. Schedule a meeting for the distant future\* with your gmail account (preferably your private gmail account\**).
 Be sure to create a hangout session that belongs to this meeting (should be on by default).

 2. Enter the hangout and copy the hangout link.